 Safety features are very important when it comes to walk-in tubs.
 We recommend checking that a tub has all these features before buying it:

-Keeping the water lines clean is vital for preventing build-up of mold and bacteria, so make sure your tub has self-cleaning systems for its lines.
+- Self-cleaning- Keeping the water lines clean is vital for preventing a build-up of mold and bacteria, so make sure your tub has self-cleaning systems for its lines.

 Many tub models offer water or air jet massage systems.
 Your loved one might find these relaxing, or even find they offer some relief from stiff muscles and joints, and help support mobility.